SBA 7a Loan

 - Investors - typically friends or family who give you cash in exchange for a percentage of ownership in the business

-- Retirement account rollovers - former employer 401k's can be rolled over tax and penalty free
+- Retirement account rollovers - numerous types of retirement accounts can be rolled over tax and penalty free for down payment

 - Gifts - gift funds are allowed